Pontic Greek music: Touloum

-The touloum is a bagpipe, also played by Laz people.
-It has two melody pipes, no drone pipe, and is played to accompany many folk dances.
+The touloum is a bagpipe, also played by Laz people and Hemshins.
+It has two melody pipes, no drone pipe, and is played to accompany folk dances.
 The bag itself is typically made of goatskin or sheepskin, while the two pipes are made of cane.
-There is no separate drone pipe.
 The bagpipe has five fingerholes, some of which may be plugged with wax to achieve different sounds.
-By manipulating the fingerholes, it's possible for musicians to produce double sounds, which makes it easy to play polyphonically.
+By manipulating the fingerholes, it is possible for musicians to produce double sounds, so they can play polyphonically.
 The two melody pipes allow for heterophony.
 Although the instrument is not very popular among the Pontian diaspora, the touloum is undergoing a revival in Turkey.
 Some Turkish artists, including Laz and Hemshin musicians, released albums with touloum music in the 2010s and 2020s.

 Other instruments

 Another Pontian instrument is the zourna, also called o petinos (literally "the rooster").
 The zourna is a woodwind instrument related to the oboe.
 They come in various sizes, ranging from 22-60 cm.
 The zourna has seven airholes, and a thumbhole on which the zournacis (zourna player) places their thumb.

 Pontians also play the ghaval, a six-hole flute similar to the tin whistle of the British Isles or the bansuri of the Indian subcontinent.
 Pontians also play the pipiza, another wind instrument similar to the zourna.
 Another is the floghera, a type of flute.
 Additionally, Pontians from certain regions have traditionally played the kemane, the oud, and the violin.
 The violin, however, is played upright in the musician's lap, as if it were a lyra.
 Pontians in Georgia may use the accordion rather than the lyra.

-Vocals are an important part of Pontian music.
+Vocals are also part of Pontian music.
 Singers tend to use vibrato.
-Often, a lead singer will sing a line, and then a chorus of other singers will repeat that line.
-Sometimes singers duet, typically with one leading.
+Often, a leader will sing a line, and then a chorus of other singers will repeat that line.
+Sometimes singers duet with one leading.

-Pontians use their own language, Romeika, to describe instruments and their parts.
-For example, the soundholes on a lyra are called rothónia, literally "nostrils."

 Byzantine period

 Some Romeika-language Acritic songs date back to the Byzantine Empire and Empire of Trebizond.
 These songs depict akritai, soldiers who defended the eastern border of the Byzantine Empire.
-The Acritic songs typically featured folk heroes, such as Digenes Akritas.
-The lyrics are in an antique, medieval form of Romeika that had much less influence from Turkish.
+The Acritic songs featured folk heroes such as Digenes Akritas.
+Acritic songs were first collected in Trabzon in the 1870s.
 One song, Ton Márandon hartín erthén, ("Marandos received a letter") depicts a legendary soldier named Marandos, who goes to war for seven years and leaves his young wife.
 Upon his return, his wife fails to recognize him.
 The homecoming theme is reminiscent of nostos from classic Greek literature.